• Disease Overview

 Causes

-Sotos syndrome is caused by mutations (abnormalities) in the NSD1 (nuclear receptor-binding SET domain protein 1) gene.
-Mutations in this gene have been identified in approximately 90% of affected patients (Sotos syndrome 1).
-A few years ago, mutations in the NFIX gene (nuclear factor I, X type) were identified in 5 patients with Sotos syndrome (Sotos syndrome 2).
-In 2015, a loss-of-function mutation in the APC2 (adenomatous polyposis coli 2) gene was reported in 2 siblings with some neural features of Sotos syndrome including intellectual disability, abnormal brain structure, and typical facial features, but no other features such as bone or heart abnormalities (Sotos syndrome 3).
-The parents were blood relatives (consanguineous).
-The APC2 gene is specifically expressed in the nervous system, and is a crucial downstream gene of NSD1.
-In other words, mutations in the NSD1 gene affects the APC2 gene and results in the neural abnormalities.
+Sotos syndrome 3 is caused by a loss-of-function variant in the APC2 gene.
+This was reported in two siblings with some neural features of Sotos syndrome including intellectual disability, abnormal brain structure and typical facial features but no other features such as bone or heart abnormalities.14 The parents were blood relatives (consanguineous).
+The APC2 gene is specifically expressed in the nervous system and is a crucial downstream gene of NSD1.
+In other words, variants in the NSD1 gene affect the APC2 gene and result in neural abnormalities.14

-Sotos syndrome is an autosomal dominant genetic condition.
-Dominant genetic disorders occur when only a single copy of an abnormal variant of a gene is necessary to cause a particular disease.
-The abnormal variant gene can be inherited from either parent or can be the result of a mutated (changed) gene in the affected individual.
-The risk of passing the abnormal variant gene from an affected parent to an offspring is 50% for each pregnancy.
+Sotos syndrome 1 and 2 are autosomal dominant genetic conditions.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+Most people with Sotos syndrome have a de novo NSD1 gene variant.
+When the parents are unaffected, the risk of having another child with the syndrome is very low (<1%).4 The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

 Sotos syndrome 3 is an autosomal recessive condition.
-Recessive genetic disorders occur when an individual inherits an abnormal variant of a gene from each parent.
-If an individual receives one normal gene and one abnormal variant gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the abnormal variant gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
 The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 • < Previous section